-This Lemonade recipe is so refreshing and timeless.
-You won’t believe how easy it is to make with just 2 ingredients!
-Once you try homemade lemonade, it will spoil you forever.
+This Lemonade recipe is refreshing and timeless.
+You won’t believe how easy it is to make with just 2 simple ingredients.
+It also keeps well in the refrigerator, so you can enjoy a crisp glass of lemonade on a hot summer day.
+Once you try homemade lemonade, you won’t want to settle for the store-bought version.

 This post may contain affiliate links.
 Read my disclosure policy.